ermusthofa/randomname/README.md

                   and `frontend`
   build-all       Build all the images chart-review    Review the chart manifest using 'less'.
-                  You will be prompted wether you want to enable auto scale or not chart-deploy    Deploy the chart to kubernetes cluster.
+                  You will be prompted whether you want to enable auto scale or not chart-deploy    Deploy the chart to kubernetes cluster.

 ```